aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/_index.md

 From these guidelines there are two new requirements:

-- The data governance team at ACME Org wants to get visibility into resources where encryption at rest is not being used
+- The data governance team at Example Org wants to get visibility into resources where encryption at rest is not being used
 - The team wants to use AWS Service Catalog to make it easy for development teams to comply with the encryption-at-rest requirement, without having to set it up themselves.

 These requirements will shape the work that goes into building additional data governance controls as development teams look to use additional AWS services to store production or material data.